What is Childhood Apraxia of Speech?

 What are the Treatments for Childhood Apraxia of Speech?

-Using Augmentative and Alternative Communication (AAC) for Children with Apraxia:
+Apps, Technology, and AAC for Children with Apraxia:

 These children often require an alternative means of communicating until their speech is able to “catch up” and be used for communication.
 These alternative means of communication can help reduce frustration and allow a child to communicate even though he cannot speak.